gravitational/careers/challenges/cloud/sre.md

 It's safe to assume a working Docker environment will be available locally as well.

-Additional external dependencies are acceptable such as Terraform and minikube/k3d, but please ensure your Makefile has targets to install these dependencies.
+Additional external dependencies are acceptable such as Terraform and minikube/k3d, but please ensure detecting or installing the required/missing dependencies is as low friction as possible for the user/reviewer.

 # Timing